MaMMoS-project/uppsala-data/README.md

   - `Nd2Fe14B_method1`
   - `Nd2Fe14B_method2`
   - $`(Nd_{1-x} Ce_x)_2 Fe_{14}B`$ with x=0.25 -> `Nd1.5Ce0.5Fe14B`
-- `common_rspt_input` contains input files required for rspt, shared across all DFT calculations for the material.
+- `RSPt/common_input` contains input files required for all RSPt runs.
   Together with data and optionally one green.inp-* it is sufficient to rerun the DFT calculations.
-- Only two of `gs_x`, `gs_y` and `gs_z` are required.
-The directories contain
-  either `hist` OR `out_MF` depending on how `MAE` is calculated.
+- Only `gs_x` and `gs_z` are required.
+The directories contain either `hist` OR `out_MF` depending on how `MAE` is calculated.
-- Each directory can optionally contain a README.md file, which should be human readable but not machine readable.
+- Optional README.md files should be human readable and will not be parsed when validating a dataset.
 - `intrinsic_properties.yaml` is created with
-  `mammos_entity.io.entities_to_file` and contains entities SpontaneousPolarization `Js`, MagnetocrystallineAnisotropyEnergy `MAE` and CurieTemperature `Tc`.
+  `mammos_entity.io.entities_to_file` and contains entities SpontaneousMagneticPolarisation `Js`, SpontaneousMagnetization `Ms`, MagnetocrystallineAnisotropyEnergy `MAE` and CurieTemperature `Tc`.
 - `MC_*/output.csv` is created with `mammos_entity.io.entities_to_file` and contains
-  entities ThermodynamicTemperature `T`, SpontaneousMagnetization `Ms`, and
+  entities ThermodynamicTemperature `T`, SpontaneousMagnetization `Ms`, and IsochoricHeatCapacity `Cv`.
 - If Tc is derived from Binder cumulants, two directories `MC_1` and `MC_2` need to be present, otherwise a single `MC_1` is sufficient.
 If multiple directories are present, `MC_1` should contain the largest system size, so that the most accurate simulation can always be found in `MC_1`.
-  IsochoricHeatCapacity `Cv`.
-- `green.inp-*` and `out-*` are present in pairs; `*` denotes consecutive numbers.
+- `green.inp-*` and `out-*` are present in pairs; no further constraints are applied to the suffixes.

 ## Contributing data